Azure/Vision-AI-DevKit-Pages/docs/_docs/08-Deploy_model_VS_Code.md

     name: Windows
   - platform: macos
     name: macOS
-last_modified_at: 2019-03-13
+last_modified_at: 2019-03-15
 ---
-This page will help you deploy the pre-built vision model to your device using **Visual Studio (VS) Code**.
+The easiest way to deploy Vision AI models to the Vision AI DevKit is through the use of **Visual Studio (VS) Code**.

 ## What you will do
 * Configure a VS Code dev environment